EricBlythe/RSA/ReadMe.txt

 This program should be run from command line.

 -k option:
-make a set of RSA keys
+create a set of RSA keys
 For example,

 	python Rabin-Miller.py -k key1.txt